‘General Hospital’ Spoilers, Rumors: Kirsten Storms’ Break Puts Naxie In Trouble, Maxie Turns To Griffin?

 — Nathan ღ Maxie ???? (@NathanAndMaxie) April 26, 2017

 As suggested by Celeb Dirty Laundry, General Hospital writers might be eyeing a Maxie, Nathan, and Griffin love triangle.
 There were prior spoilers that Griffin Munro (Matt Cohen) is going to have an affair with a married woman.
 Early spoilers hinted this affair could be with Laura Corinthos (Laura Wright).
 It appears that Maxie is also a good candidate for Griffin’s next flame.
-The consequences can be huge though –it could ruin Griffin and Nathan’s relationship for good.
+The consequences can be huge though – it could ruin Griffin and Nathan’s relationship for good.

 Spies, Secrets, And Lies